claire-scott/tio-18-001-tio2csv/README.md

 ##### CSV File specification

 These options allow for adjustment of the content of the csv output file.
 If additional fields or adjustments to column headers are required they can be changed here.
+Some fields like plugin.cve contain lists of sub-items, these will be compressed into one field with items seperated by a semi-colon.

 * **csv_column_headers** This allows a list of column headers to be provided to override default column names, useful for providing more human readable headers.
 If csv_header_row is True and this value is not defined the header will use the natural column name (from the list below)
 * **csv_columns** This allows adjustment of the columns included in the CSV file.
 The field names represent a flattened version of the vulnerability export json object with hierarchy represented by dot notation.
 The list of available columns is